kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 state that is part of an intention.

 Rules whose inputs only consist of free parameters produce free parameters as outputs.
-User inputs can also be free parameters, e.g. a temperature setpoint.
+User inputs can also be free parameters, e.g. a temperature set-point.

 Definition: Free states are those that are not part of an intention.
 A free state is represented by a free (integer) parameter.
 You cannot get to a free state in a